C3 AI Documentation Home

 If you see Failed to execute npm install or something similar, you may be experiencing permission issues for your machine.

-In Terminal, navigate to the local cache for npm.
-This directory is typically the .npm directory and is hidden.
+1. In a CLI, navigate to the local cache for npm.
+This directory is typically a hidden .npm directory.

 Unreachable environment